ItszVT/content-opportunity-intelligence/docs/preregistration.md

 # Preregistration
 ## Project

 Content Opportunity Intelligence

-## Preregistration Date
+## Date

 2026-09-04

-## Purpose

-This preregistration records the main research questions, hypotheses, and evaluation rules before the project analysis is conducted.

-The purpose is to prevent the methodology from being changed after seeing the results.

-## H1: Cross Vertical Opportunity Gap
+## Why I am writing this first

+Before collecting and analyzing the data, I want to write down what I expect to find and how I will test it.

+This is mainly to avoid changing the rules later just because I see an interesting result in the data.

+If the results are different from what I expected, I will keep the original hypothesis and report what actually happened.

+## H1: Which category has the biggest opportunity?

+My main hypothesis is:

-K drama will have the largest demand versus competition gap among the four entertainment verticals:
+**K drama will have the biggest gap between audience demand and content competition.**

+The four categories in this project are:

 1. Anime
 2. K drama
 3. Animated film
 4. Anglophone animation

-### Operationalisation

-For each title, demand and observed SERP competition will be percentile ranked within its vertical.

-The opportunity gap will be calculated as:

-Demand percentile minus Competition percentile

-The median opportunity gap will then be compared across the four verticals.

-The result will be reported whether or not it supports H1.

-## H2: Demand and Audience Reception

-Search demand and audience reception will show limited association across the sampled titles.

-This tests whether demand and audience quality provide meaningfully different information.

-The relationship will be measured using an appropriate association statistic and reported regardless of whether the relationship is strong or weak.

-## H3: Opportunity Score Versus Popularity

-The Opportunity Score will produce a meaningfully different ranking from TMDB popularity.

-TMDB popularity will be treated as a benchmark and sampling variable, not as a component of the Opportunity Score.

-The comparison will include rank correlation and top 10 overlap.

-If the Opportunity Score is highly similar to TMDB popularity, the project will report that the Opportunity Score did not provide meaningful differentiation.

-## Reporting Rule

-Results will not be selectively reported based on whether they support the hypotheses.

-Unsupported, inconclusive, and unexpected findings will be reported alongside supporting findings.

-## Changes After Preregistration

-Any genuine methodological change made after this preregistration must be documented separately with:

-1. What changed
-2. Why it changed
-3. Date of change
-4. Original approach
-5. New approach
-6. Effect on the analysis
+### How I will test this

+For every title, I will calculate a demand score and a competition score.

+Because the four categories have different levels of popularity, I will compare titles within their own category rather than putting every title into one overall ranking.

+I will then calculate:

+**Opportunity gap = Demand percentile − Competition percentile**

+After that, I will compare the median opportunity gap for each category.

+I will report the result even if K drama does not come out on top.

+## H2: Does popularity mean people actually like a title?

+My second hypothesis is:

+**Search demand and audience ratings will not be strongly related.**

+The reason I want to test this is that a title can be searched a lot without necessarily being highly rated.

+For example, a controversial or heavily promoted show might receive a lot of attention but have an average rating.

+I will compare demand with audience reception and report the strength of the relationship.

+## H3: Does my Opportunity Score add anything beyond popularity?

+This is an important test for the project.

+My hypothesis is:

+**The Opportunity Score will produce a meaningfully different ranking from TMDB popularity.**

+TMDB popularity will be used as a benchmark and as part of the sampling process.

+It will not be included as a direct component of the Opportunity Score.

+I will compare the two rankings using:

+1. Rank correlation
+2. Top 10 overlap

+If my Opportunity Score ends up looking almost identical to TMDB popularity, I will report that honestly.

+That would mean the scoring system is not adding much beyond a simple popularity ranking.

+## What I will not do

+I will not change the hypotheses or scoring rules just to make the final results look better.

+If a hypothesis is wrong, that is still a useful result.

+If the results are unclear, I will say they are unclear rather than forcing a conclusion.

+## If I need to change something later

+Sometimes a real problem may be discovered while building the project.

+If I need to change an important decision after this document is committed, I will record:

+1. What I changed
+2. Why I changed it
+3. The date of the change
+4. What the original approach was
+5. What the new approach is
+6. Whether the change could affect the results